...

 What is the best free AI tool for engineering students?

-ChatGPT, Perplexity AI, and KiCad are the most versatile free options.
+ChatGPT, KiCad, and Jupyter Notebook are the most versatile free options.

 Can AI help with lab reports and experiments?